TheyKilledKenny/PHPinfoil/README.md

 10. enter the address http://rpi.address.ip/php/ in Tinfoil as a new location or open in a web browser to check the resulting json.

+## From your PC Windows, Linux and should work also on MacOs
+1. Install PHP 5 or greater for your system from https://www.php.net/downloads
+2. copy `PHPinfoil.php` in the folder where you store your games and rename it in `index.php`
+3. open terminal/cmd/bash/whatever
+4. type `ipconfig` or `ifconfig` command to get your current ip address
+5. cd into your game folder
+6. type `php -S 0.0.0.0:80` to start php webserver
+7. set in Tinfoil a location to http://yourIp.at.step.4/
+8. close and reopen Tinfoil